liyikwai/ENGG1340/README.md

      - _Output_: Multiple lines containg different statistical parameter.
 Each line have 1integer denoting the year.
 1 string representing the type of the record.
 1 double number denoting the correspond data.
 1 integer representing the percentage of the type of records.

   6. Setting_Budget
-     - _Input_: Command 'B'.
+     - _Input_: Command `B`.
 A interger representing the monthly budget.
      - _Output_: Set a monthly budget, and see if your current average monthly income can support this budget.
 If yes, you are told so.
 If not, you are advised to change your budget.

   7. Setting_And_Estimating_Goals
-     - _Input_: Command 'G' represent budget setting, a string representing the user's goal and an double number denoting the money they need
+     - _Input_: Command `G` represent budget setting, a string representing the user's goal and an double number denoting the money they need
      - _Output_: If the user cannot reach the goal, a warning signal will be given.
 Otherwise, a double number denoting integer representing the days the user still needed.

 ### **4. To run this project**